This is the true story about my childhood and why I care so much about financial independence.

 My first memories of financial scarcity

-Things were so dire it was a struggle for my mom to buy food for dinner.
-She cooked everything from scratch because that was the cheapest way to do it.
-Most of our meals were simple rice and vegetable combos with the cheapest cuts of meat that could be bought.
-My mother would just stew the meats endlessly to soften them but this had the unfortunate side effect of creating supremely bland dishes.
-The scent of those meals mixed with the stress of need created a rancid odor of scarcity that permeates my memory of my elementary to middle school years.
+Things got so dire at times that it was a struggle for my mom to buy food for dinner.
+She already cooked everything from scratch because that was the most cost effective way to do it.
+Most of our meals were rice and vegetables with simple cuts of meat that were on sale at the time.

-My father’s brother was a lawyer, and by pedigree alone should have had a pretty sweet job.
-But the recession was indiscriminate.
-He was under employed during that time and actually was forced to move in with us one summer.
+My father’s brother was in law school at that time, and stayed with us for a time in our rental home while he attended school.
 He had a fondness for used motorcycles and sports cars, and I remember during that summer our garage and driveway were full of his beat up machines.

 The worst part of having my uncle around what is that it drove home my father’s absence all the more.
 It would’ve been more tolerable if my uncle had been a decent father substitute.
 But in addition to lacking any parental instincts, he also made no effort to contribute to our household in any way, financially or otherwise.

 He had a particularly nasty habit of going out to purchase food on his own, bringing it home, and then eating it by himself.
 He usually would eat in private, but the scent of the food would drift through the whole house.